pydata/xarray/doc/user-guide/hierarchical-data.rst

 A concept that can sometimes be useful is that of a "Hollow Tree", which means a tree with data stored only at the leaf nodes.
 This is useful because certain useful tree manipulation operations only make sense for hollow trees.

-You can check if a tree is a hollow tree by using the :py:class:`~DataTree.is_hollow` property.
+You can check if a tree is a hollow tree by using the :py:class:`~xarray.core.datatree.DataTree.is_hollow` property.
 We can see that the Simpson's family is not hollow because the data variable ``"age"`` is present at some nodes which have children (i.e. Abe and Homer).